Top App Monetization Strategies: Turning Your App into a Profitable Venture

 If you want to make money from your mobile apps, this is one of the easiest app monetization models you can follow.
 Once a developed app is about to be launched, decide if the app features ads.
 Based on the impressions on ads or number of times they are clicked, or the type of ads being shown will ultimately determine revenue generation on your mobile apps for your business.

-Popular Example: Facebook, Instagram, YouTube and TikTok
+Popular Example: Social media apps like Facebook, Instagram, YouTube and TikTok

 Pros: